Arm Pain: Symptoms, Causes and Treatments

 • An ultrasound test makes use of sound waves to produce images of structures of your body and may be useful in diagnosing compression syndromes, including carpal tunnel syndrome.

-• The nerve conduction study procedure measures nerve impulses when a small amount of electrical current applies to detect damaged nerves.
+• The nerve conduction study procedure measures nerve impulses when a small amount of electrical current is applied to detect damaged nerves.

 • The electromyography (EMG) test involves inserting a needle electrode into the muscles to measure their electrical activity, which can help detect damage to the nerves that lead to the muscles.

-• Blood tests can assist your physician to discover some conditions that may cause arm pain, which includes diabetes, or certain conditions that cause inflammation of the joints.
+• Blood tests can assist your physician in discovering some conditions that may cause arm pain, including diabetes, or certain conditions that cause inflammation of the joints.

 • If your doctor thinks the arm pain is associated with heart complications, you may order tests to assess how your heart is working and to assess blood flow through your heart.